candym0n/uefi-os/README.md

 ```
 to emulate in qemu.
 If this doesn't work, please submit an issue.
 I also plan to support most versions of linux :)

 NOTE: Technically you don't need to run it using qemu.
 The resulting image is placed in build/test.img so you could use another virtual machine if you wanted, or even use something like Rufus to load it onto a USB and boot it up on a real computer.
+I also plan to support most modern hardware.